reactgraphqlacademy/fb-messenger/README.md

 3. Create a component for “Messenger” and pass down the dependencies from App via props.
 Make sure everything works.
 You can start by making a Messenger folder with an index.js.

 4. Is there any state in App/index.js that should be in the Messenger component?
 Refactor this logic out of App/index.js and into Messenger.
 Then, create further functional components from the contents of Messenger and pass them down dependencies via props.
-Hint: Create a Threads.js file and Chat folder with an index.js file inside the Messenger folder.
+Hint: Create a Threads.js file and a Chat folder with an index.js file inside the Messenger folder.

 5. Question: Is it possible to move showModal from App/index.js down the tree? why/why not?